On last 737 MAX model, pilots and flight engineers work to boost safety

 Tall and with the physical bearing of a former Marine fighter pilot, Carlson, 43, completed the elite weapons and tactics instructor course.
 In the Marines, he flew Boeing F/A-18s and helped develop the test program for the latest U.S. fighter, the Lockheed Martin F-35.
 And he’s more than simply a pilot.

-Carlson graduated from the Naval Academy in Annapolis with an engineering degree.
+Carlson graduated from the U.S. Naval Academy with an engineering degree.
 And while getting his master’s in engineering from Johns Hopkins University, he also worked on the F-35 program and attended the Marine Corps Staff College, and his son was born.

 “Yeah, it was a busy time,” he said.
 “We’ve learned in the ensuing years how to space things out a little better.”